Is it worth getting an eSIM for Pakistan?

 - O2: around £6 per day on their Travel Bolt-On

-What is an eSIM, and Why Should You Use One in Pakistan?
+What is an eSIM, and why should you use one in Pakistan?

 An eSIM, short for embedded SIM, is a digital SIM card built directly into your phone.
 Instead of inserting a physical card, you download an eSIM profile from a provider, which gives you access to a mobile network in Pakistan without ever visiting a store.
 Setup happens through a QR code or app, usually in under five minutes.

-Why Use an eSIM in Pakistan?
+Why use an eSIM in Pakistan?

 - Skip biometric registration: Pakistan requires fingerprint verification, passport, and visa copy to buy a local SIM. eSIMs bypass all of this.